solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 - **[Management groups](https://docs.microsoft.com/azure/governance/management-groups/overview)**: Management groups consolidate multiple Azure subscriptions for compliance and security purposes.
 - **Subscriptions**: Subscriptions govern cost control and access management.
 Azure users cannot provision Azure resources without a subscription.
 - **[Resource groups](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal)**: Resource groups consolidate the individual Azure resources for a given deployment.
 All provisioned Azure resources belong to one resource group.
 In this guide, it will be required to provision a *resource group* in an *subscription* to hold the required resources.
-  - Resource groups have a geographic location that determines where metadata about that resource group is stored
+  - Resource groups are placed in a geographic location that determines where metadata about that resource group is stored
 - **Resources**: An Azure resource is an instance of a service.
 An Azure resource belongs to one resource group located in one subscription.
   - Most Azure resources are provisioned in a particular region